PaulCzm/PaulCzm/README.md

 Goal:

-My goal is to contribute to impactful advancements in science, healthcare, and biotechnology by leveraging engineering, computation, and biology.
+My passion lies in integrating mathematics, computation, and biology to address complex challenges in healthcare and biotechnology.

 _________________________________________________________________________________________________________________________________________________________________________________________